-If you are similar to me and like to practice some gastronomy while traveling or just curious of what food is like in other countries, please subscribe to my blog.
+If you are similar to me and enjoy gastronomy while traveling, or just curious of what food is like in other countries, please subscribe to my blog.
 Also, please check out my other food journals from other countries- Bon Appetit!

 From my over the top Luxe Hot Chocolate in Limerick to me throwing a fit at the airport because I had to throw away my Ham and Irish Cheddar sandwich, here is my list of “What I ate in IRELAND – Part 3 – A Food Journal”.

 The Buttery Kitchen, the name of this restaurant just sounds delicious.
 So yes that is one reason I chose to eat here, the name “The Buttery Kitchen”, just drew me in.
 Although I did not find a buttery kitchen, I did find a scrumptious lunch place in Limerick, Ireland.

 Everything on their menu looked terrific, and I decided to begin with a glass of Sauvignon Blanc for my wine-ding down.
 I wanted to pair it with something seafood like, and chose the Sweet Pea Fishy Pie.
 It was perfect, and the fishy in the pie was freshy.
 There was also a lovely pile of lightly dressed greens on the side, which was welcomed because I am a vegetable lover.

 Then of course, I ordered the Lux Hot Chocolate.
 It sounded very luxurious, and I was super curious.
 Oh my Gawd, ’twas insane!
 It was a rich Luxe Hot Chocolate with layers of marshmallows and chocolate candies, all doing a balancing act.
 It tasted as good as it looked– so damn good.

 The Buttery Kitchen was definitely my carb and calorie splurge in Limerick.
 I have no regrets.

 Breakfast at The Old Quarter Townhouse – Limerick